Asia policymakers spared Fed jolt, look to support shaky economies

 Indeed, the more composed initial markets reaction was aided by the fact the Fed had clearly flagged the move in advance, and also said the pace of tightening would be gradual - an important signal for many asset markets adjusting to less stimulus after years of flush Fed liquidity.

-Indonesia was at the center of the "taper tantrum" in mid-2013, when the Fed talked about cutting its bond purchases, and this year its rupiah currency has been one of the region's worst performers.
+Indonesia was at the centre of the "taper tantrum" in mid-2013, when the Fed talked about cutting its bond purchases, and this year its rupiah currency has been one of the region's worst-performers.

 But the rupiah rallied on Thursday, and other regional currencies rose initially before pulling back, with Indonesia's President Joko Widodo welcoming the Fed's decision "because there is certainty."

-Bank Indonesia kept interest rates unchanged on Thursday, as expected, but said it saw more room to lower them next year, although it would monitor market reaction to the Fed hike.

-"The effect is positive for us - the stock index rose, the rupiah strengthened, the financial market reacted positively," Widodo told reporters.
+"The effect is positive for us - the stock index rose, the rupiah strengthened, the financial market reacted positively," he told reporters.

 MORE EASING IN ASIA

-Others, however, cautioned that higher interest rates would pose problems for economies that were too reliant on debt-fueled growth.
+Others, however, cautioned that higher interest rates would pose problems for economies that were too reliant on debt-fuelled growth.

 "The Fed's hike will stiffen the headwinds for growth in Asia," said Fred Neumann, HSBC's chief Asia economist.